pm2-hive/pm2-hive.github.io/docs/advanced/modules.md

 ### Changing values

-Changing the default values of a module is simple just do:
+Changing the default values of a module is simple, just do:

 ```bash
 $ pm2 set module_name:option_name <new_value>